edsoncelio/loki/docs/sources/send-data/promtail/configuration.md

   - `__meta_kubernetes_endpoint_address_target_kind`: Kind of the endpoint address target.
   - `__meta_kubernetes_endpoint_address_target_name`: Name of the endpoint address target.
 - If the endpoints belong to a service, all labels of the `role: service` discovery are attached.
-- For all targets backed by a pod, all labels of the `role: pod` discovery are attached.
+- For all targets backed by a Pod, all labels of the `role: pod` discovery are attached.

 #### `ingress`